manisa/ClassifyTE/ReadMe.md

 ```

 ##### nodes
 - Under **node** directory you will find three files.
 These files consists of all the nodes in each of the corresponding datasets.
+These node files consist of numerical representation of taxonomy in the datasets.
-	1.	node_pgsb.txt for pgsb daset
+	1.	node_pgsb.txt for pgsb dataset
 	2.	node_repbase.txt for repase dataset
 	3.	node.txt for combined dataset